Practical Advice for How to Choose Your Wedding Dress

 2. Define your personal wedding style

-Are you going to be a formal wedding couple?
+Are you going to be a formal wedding couple with a ballroom reception?
 Having a boho wedding?
 A high-fashion one?
 Doing things more casually?
 Determining your overall wedding style is first because, well, you two will be the central focus of your wedding day.
 Therefore, what you wear should be unapologetically “you,” however you define that.

 3. Narrow down the wedding dress types which appeal to you